A. B. Freeman School of Business

 1. Students must receive prior written approval for transfer credit

-In order to transfer credit for business courses to Tulane, currently enrolled BSM students must obtain prior approval from their BSM Academic Counselor and the Area Coordinator where the class is housed.
-Students must submit the course syllabus to the Office of Undergraduate Education for the Area Coordinator where the class is housed to review to determine equivalency to a Freeman School course.
-Please consult the preceding policy on transfer credit for business electives.
+In order to transfer credit for business courses to Tulane, currently enrolled BSM students must obtain prior approval from their Freeman Academic Advisor and the Area Coordinator where the class is housed.
+Students must submit the course syllabus to the advisor for review to determine course equivalency to a Freeman School course.

 2. The institution must have AACSB accreditation